SCIInstitute/SCIRun/docs/modules/Math/SolveLinearSystem.md

 The bottom section of the GUI shows how the solution is progressing.

-There is an iteration counter to show how many iterations have been completed, the value of the original error (this will be 1.0 unless the  **Use the previous solution as initial guess** option has been used) and thevalue of the current error.
+There is an iteration counter to show how many iterations have been completed, the value of the original error (this will be 1.0 unless the  **Use the previous solution as initial guess** option has been used) and the value of the current error.
 These quantities are summarised graphically in the convergence plot.

 Further reading: [http://www-users.cs.umn.edu/~saad/books.html Y. Saad, Iterative methods for sparse linear systems, second edition (2000)].